Blunk-electronic/ET/doc/board.rst

 		delete track gnd 1 10 15 2

+Select the delete mode by pressing key m (single segment or all segments of the net).

 	.. code-block::

 		delete freetrack 2 10 15 2

-Select the delete mode by pressing key m (single segment or all segments of the net).
+	|VNS| del f